-- 1. approval of the subject matter and methodology of the thesis or dissertation research; - 2. approval of the organization, content and format of the thesis or dissertation according to NC State required and optional formatting guidelines as provided in the Thesis and Dissertation Guide; - 3. review of and comment on drafts of various sections of the thesis or dissertation, including (a) the quality of data and evidence, (b) logical reasoning, and (c) the editorial, linguistic and bibliographic quality; and - 4. evaluation of the thesis or dissertation as a basis for certification that the student has fulfilled that portion of the degree requirements for which he or she is a candidate.
+- 1. approval of the subject matter and methodology of the thesis or dissertation research; - approval of the organization, content and format of the thesis or dissertation according to NC State required and optional formatting guidelines as provided in the Thesis and Dissertation Guide; - 3. review of and comment on drafts of various sections of the thesis or dissertation, including (a) the quality of data and evidence, (b) logical reasoning, and (c) the editorial, linguistic and bibliographic quality; and - 4. evaluation of the thesis or dissertation as a basis for certification that students have, fulfilled that portion of the degree requirements for which they are a candidate.